-Removing a service from windows should be easy, but sometimes, it can get stuck in use, orĀ stubborn.
+Removing a service from Windows should be easy, but sometimes, it can get stuck in use, or stubborn.

 I was recently removing XAMPP from my machine as it was no longer something that I was using, and one of my services refused to be removed.

-The reason for this was because I was staring to run everything from portable installations instead, but I digress.
+The reason for this was that I was starting to run everything from portable installations instead, but I digress.

 I ran into a problem while uninstalling XAMP, as I had seemingly removed all remnants of XAMP, yet MySQL seemed to remain.